Last updated on December 21st, 2024 at 03:31 pm

 9. Save space by using bullet points

 Use bullet points to convey your experience.
 Don’t worry about indenting.
 Bullet points are more accessible to scan than a paragraph of text, so make use of them.
-A bulleted list allows employers to find key information faster, which is more convenient for them and gives you more space in your CV for those all-important bullet points highlighting your skills and experience.
+A bulleted list allows employers to find key information faster, which is more convenient for them, and gives you more space in your CV for those all-important bullet points highlighting your skills and experience.

 A CV is about marketing yourself and effectively presenting yourself.
-When writing it, you want it to be as concise as possible, but that doesn’t mean ignoring important sections or leaving out vital details just because they will take up valuable space on a page; they still need to be included, make sure they are appropriately squeezed into a section designed specifically for them.
+When writing it, you want it to be as concise as possible, but that doesn’t mean ignoring important sections or leaving out vital details just because they will take up valuable space on a page; they still need to be included, so make sure they are appropriately squeezed into a section designed specifically for them.

 10. Don’t copy examples from other people